 Main Phone: (775) 328-3310

-The Sheriff's Office will process an eviction as soon as possible once the signed order is received from the court.
+The Sheriff's Office receives a significant amount of Eviction/Lockout Orders.
+The Civil Section will process the eviction paperwork as soon as possible once the signed order is received from the court.
 In order to perform this service in a timely manner the Sheriff's Office and the landlord must work closely together.
-The landlord or their representative must be available to speak with the deputy who is scheduling the eviction and must provide a telephone number where they can be reached between 7:30 a.m. and 4:30 p.m. - no voice mail or answering machine.
+The landlord or their representative must be available to speak with the deputy who is scheduling the eviction.
+They must provide a telephone number where they can be reached between 8:00 a.m. and 4:30 p.m. - no voice mail or answering machine.
 The landlord or their representative must be able to perform the eviction within 30 minutes of being contacted by the deputy.

 At the time set for the eviction, two deputies will meet the landlord or a designated representative at the address of the eviction.
 The deputies drive unmarked cars but are in uniform.

-Be prepared to wait up to 30 minutes.
-The deputies are sometimes delayed by additional law enforcement duties.
+Be prepared to wait up to 30 minutes as the deputies can be delayed by additional law enforcement duties.
 The deputies will remove every person on the premises in accordance with the order.
 Any personal property in the dwelling will have to be removed by the tenant at a time that has been arranged with the landlord.
-If there are any animals left on the property, it is the landlord's responsibility to care for the animals.
+If there are any animals inhabiting the property it is the landlord's responsibility to care for the animals or to contact animal control.

 If the landlord wants to cancel the eviction or has any questions, the landlord must call the Civil Section at 328-3310.